centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-migration.md

 }
 ```

+### Email Templates Customization

+How to proceed:

+1. Rename all `templates/email/dist.*.tpl` files by removing the `dist.` at the front, e.g. `dist.tpl_client_default_english.tpl ----> tpl_client_default_english.tpl`.
+2. Rename `dist.configuration.json` to `configuration.json`.
+This is to avoid upgrade issues in future as upgrading will just overwrite the `dist.*` files and not your custom files.
+3. Adapt the `file` entries in `configuration.json` (do not provide a path - just the filename)
+4. Modify the .tpl files at your discretion.

 NOTE: There's no need to provide a full HTML template structure including head and body in the template files, just the HTML code part you need.

-Even though the templates are HTML files, they are finally processed in WHMCS as Smarty templates and allow therefore the use of variables.
+Even though the templates are HTML files, they are finally processed in WHMCS as [Smarty](https://www.smarty.net/docs/en/) templates and allow therefore the use of variables.
 This follows the principles of Smarty Syntax to use e.g. `{$someVariable}`.

 The following variable names are available for the client email templates: